bkudria/speakeasy/SPEC.md

       checking if the user has typed "go".
 This ensures the user has adequate time to rename the speaker files before continuing to the next step.
  3 If a user doesn't rename a particular speaker file, the script will treat that speaker as unidentified in the CSV output (blank Speaker column).
+ 4 If the script detects any files matching the pattern `spk_*_*.m4a`, it treats those speakers as already identified, so speaker audio extraction is skipped.
+Otherwise, if it detects only files named like `spk_#.m4a`, the user is prompted to rename them to indicate the correct speaker name.
+If no named files are found after this prompt, the script exits with an error.

                                                                  Additional Platform Handling